-I spent the next few days on Cole’s couch, doing nothing, since I still wasn’t allowed to do anything.
+I spent the next few days on Cole’s couch, doing nothing because I still wasn’t allowed to do anything.
 Cole made sure I was resting.
-To be honest, I still didn’t even want to do anything.
-I was feeling a little bit better, but it was only a slight improvement.
+To be honest, I… didn’t really want to do anything.
+I was feeling a little bit better.
+It was only a slight improvement, but an improvement, nonetheless, and I feared I’d start spiraling from the smallest of inconvenience.
+Staying on the couch felt safe.

-I had called my boss after leaving Vaughn’s office, telling him I needed more time off from work.
-I didn’t give him a lot of details, only that I still wasn’t fit to come back to work and I was now trying to fix myself.
-He told me to call him if I needed anything, but I didn’t need anything.
+I’d called my boss after leaving Vaughn’s office, telling him I needed more time off from work.
+I didn’t give him a lot of details, only that I still wasn’t fit to come back to work, but I was now trying to fix myself.
+He told me he understood and asked me to call him if I needed anything, but I didn’t need anything.
 I didn’t want anything.

-The truth was that I was numb.
-It was much better than having my father scream at me in my head, and I wished I could stay in that state of mind, not feeling anything, forever.
-Part of me didn’t want to have anything to do with therapy.
+Truthfully, staying numb was much better than having my father scream in my head, and I wished I could stay in that state of mind, not feeling anything.
+Part of me didn’t want to have anything to do with therapy, either.
 I was fine with being this way forever.
 I was fine with sitting on the couch forever.
-I was fine the way I now was.
+I was fine with the way I now was.
 I didn’t need to go see Vaughn on Friday.

 Cole stayed with me during those two days.
 He had a lot of paperwork to do while I watched TV, trying not to disturb him.
-I lost count of how many times I forgot the TV and just focused on him, listening to the noises he made from rustling his papers to him humming or singing something.
+I lost count of how many times I forgot the TV and just focused on him, listening to the noises he made from rustling his papers to quiet humming and singing.
 He did that a lot.
 It was… soothing.

 And that… That made me want to go see Vaughn on Friday.
-I couldn’t understand why Cole’s singing was the reason I wanted to go through therapy.
-Every time he sang, I was filled with eagerness to go see the old man already.
+Every time he sang, I was filled with eagerness to go see the old man already, though I couldn’t understand why.
+What was it about Cole’s singing that made me want to go see my therapist?

 Then Cole had to go back to work.
 He couldn’t find anyone to take over his shift.
 I tried to tell him I was fine on my own while he was at the bar, but he refused to listen.

-“I’ll tell the others to leave you alone,” he told me reassuringly as we stepped into the small break room of his bar.
+“I’ll tell the others to leave you alone,” he told me reassuringly as we stepped into the break room at the back of his bar.

-“Okay,” I muttered, not feeling comfortable about the idea, but then again… I didn’t trust myself, so maybe it was for the best that I stayed here, where Cole could keep a close eye on me while working.
+“Okay,” I still muttered, feeling a bit uncomfortable, but then again, I didn’t trust myself, so maybe it was a good idea I stayed here, where Cole could keep a close eye on me while working.

 “Just let me know if there’s anything you need.
-You can have all the drinks and salted peanuts you need, of course.
+You can have all the drinks and salted peanuts you want, of course.
 On me,” he said, giving me a playful wink.

-“Thanks,” I said, knowing he had hoped to make me smile.
+“Thanks,” I said, knowing he’d hoped to make me smile.
 I just… I was too uncomfortable for that.
-I wasn’t sure if I was even able to smile anymore.
+I wasn’t even sure if I was able to smile anymore.

 “It’s fine,” I told him as I moved to the couch.
 “I’ll manage.”